GioBonvi/GoogleContactsEventsNotifier/README.md

 In the text of the message please include:
 -   A __meaningful description of the problem__.
 What did you do?
 What happened?
 What did you expect to happen instead?
--   A __full copy of any error message you received__.
+-   A __full copy of any error message you received or of the thing that went wrong__.
 Please be advised that it could contain personal information such as your email: obscure or remove them as alla the issues and relative messages are publicly visible.
--   The __full _execution transcript_ and _log_ of the script___.
-To obtain them open your script, click "Run" > "checkBirthdays" in the menu at the top of the page: when the execution ends (the yellow message saying "Execution of the function..." will disappear) click "View" > "Execution transcript" and copy all the text in the window that will pop up, then click "View" > "Log" and copy all that text as well.
+-   The __complete _log_ of the script__.
+To obtain it open your script, find the line which reads `var sendLog = false;` (it is in the _DEBUGGING OPTIONS_ part, just below the _MANDATORY CUSTOMIZATION_ at the top of the script) and change it to read `var sendLog = true;`.
+Now click "Run" > "normal" in the menu at the top of the page.
+You should now receive an email with the complete log of the script.
+-   To disable the logging and stop receiving log emails just change `var sendLog = true;` back to `var sendLog = false;` again.

 I really need these informations: without them I will not be able to help you.